-- We have been briefed by the Australian Institute of Company Directors and Governance Institute of Australia to give an opinion on the following questions concerning the law relating to minutes of directors' meetings: - (a) What is required to be included in board minutes to satisfy a company's legal obligations and what is the purpose of board minutes? - (b) What other matters should be included in board minutes?
+- 1. In 2019, we were briefed by the Australian Institute of Company Directors and the Governance Institute of Australia to give an opinion on the following questions concerning the law relating to minutes of directors' meetings: - (a) What is required to be included in board minutes to satisfy a company's legal obligations and what is the purpose of board minutes? - (b) What other matters should be included in board minutes?
 Should reasons for decisions be minuted?
 What should be included in minutes to assist directors in taking advantage of, for example, the business judgment rule? - (c) What obligations do a company and its officers have to retain draft minutes and handwritten or other notes of board meetings?
-What is the evidentiary status of such documents if retained? - (d) How should a company record amendments to draft minutes or to minutes that have been entered in the minute book before they have been considered and approved by the following meeting of the board? - (e) How should minutes record challenges to management by a board or dissent between directors on a board? - (f) To what extent can minutes refer to and not repeat the contents of board papers and other supporting documents? - (g) What steps should be taken to protect legal professional privilege when preparing minutes? - Throughout this opinion, references to board minutes should be taken to include board committee minutes.
+What is the evidentiary status of such documents if retained? - (d) How should a company record amendments to draft minutes or to minutes that have been entered in the minute book before they have been considered and approved by the following meeting of the board? - (e) How should minutes record challenges to management by a board or dissent between directors on a board? - (f) To what extent can minutes refer to and not repeat the contents of board papers and other supporting documents? - (g) What steps should be taken to protect legal professional privilege when preparing minutes? - 2.
+In 2025, we were asked to update our original opinion to reflect developments in the law since 2019.
+We have also been asked to advise on issues with respect to minutes arising out of: - (a) the adoption by many companies of virtual or hybrid (in person and virtual attendance) board meetings; and - (b) the use of artificial intelligence (AI) technology in the preparation of board minutes. - 3.
+Throughout this opinion, references to board minutes should be taken to include board committee minutes.